raprocks/VisualizeIt/README.md

-add ur raw algo and data here
+algo implemetations in VisualizeIt_implementations Visualizer directly in root of the folder fuck branching and shit hehe